White House Threatens to Veto Defense Bill, Cites Base Renaming Issue

 Beyond section 2829, loud voices in America are also demanding the destruction or renaming of monuments and memorials to former Presidents, including the our first President, George Washington; the author of the Declaration of Independence, Thomas Jefferson; and the Great Emancipator, Abraham Lincoln.
 President Trump has been clear in his opposition to politically motivated attempts like this to rewrite history and to displace the enduring legacy of the American Revolution with a new left-wing cultural revolution.

-Asked if he opposed renaming bases named after Confederate generals, President Trump said Sunday during an interview on Fox News, “Go to that community where Fort Bragg is, in a great state, I love that state, go to the community, say how do you like the idea of renaming Fort Bragg, and then what are we going to name it.”
+Asked if he opposed renaming bases named after Confederate generals, President Trump said Sunday during an interview on Fox News, “Go to that community where Fort Bragg is, in a great state, I love that state, go to the community, say, ‘How do you like the idea of renaming Fort Bragg, and then what are we going to name it?'”

 The OMB statement also said the administration has “serious concerns” about other provisions of the bill that seek to “micromanage aspects of the executive branch’s authority, impose highly prescriptive limitations on the use of funds for Afghanistan, and otherwise constrain the President’s authority to protect national security interests.”